 Authors whose papers have not been recommended are notified by the Editor-in-Chief within 5 days of receipt of the review.
 Within the same period, the Editor-in-Chief also informs other authors of the positive evaluation of their papers, as well as of any remarks and suggestions for alteration.
 Authors are obliged to accept the reviewers' recommendations and to modify their paper accordingly, within the period determined by the Editor-in-Chief, not less than 7 days.
 That period may only be shortended in agreement with the author.

 The following instructions concern the style format for submissions, sent by email as an attachment, or by post with a copy on a CD-ROM.
-The OS and software to be used are MS Windows 98 (or higher) and MS Word for Windows.
+The OS and software to be used are MS Windows and MS Word for Windows.
 The font type and size should be Times New Roman (Unicode), 12 point; top and bottom margins set at 2.54cm, left and right at 3.17cm.
 The spacing should be 1.5 lines.

-Sumbissions for the Language Science, Language Teaching Methodology, Literary Studies, Cultural Studies and Translation Studies sections should not exceed 10 pages (those for Reports and Reviews sections should not go over 4 pages) and should include the following: the author's name and surname (bold, small capitals, right alignment), the name of the institution of his/her affiliation (normal, italics, right alignment), the title of the paper (normal, capitals, centred), a list of references and a summary in one of the world languages under the corresponding headings (REFERENCES and SUMMARY followed by the title of the paper in normal capitals, all with left alignment, bold capitals).
+Sumbissions for the Language Science, Language Teaching Methodology, Literary Studies, Cultural Studies and Translation Studies sections should be between 4000-8000 words long (those for Reports and Reviews sections should not go over 4 pages) and should include the following: the author's name and surname (bold, small capitals, right alignment), the name of the institution of his/her affiliation (normal, italics, right alignment), the title of the paper (normal, capitals, centred), a list of references and a summary in one of the world languages under the corresponding headings (REFERENCES and SUMMARY followed by the title of the paper in normal capitals, all with left alignment, bold capitals).
 A final section of the paper should be entitled KEYWORDS and it should contain up to ten of these.
 Authors are requested to insert their notes as endnotes only, placed at the end of the whole paper, before the references (insert → reference → footnote (choose endnotes with number format 1, 2, 3)).
 The references should be ordered alphabetically (without numbering), according to the alphabet of the language in which the paper is written.
 The second line (and all the consecutive lines) of each reference title should be indented by 7 character spaces.
 The list of references should only include those titles quoted in the text.
 The summary, followed by the title of the paper (normal capitals, left alignment), may contain up to 200 words.

 If the author uses sub-headings to break up his/her paper into smaller sections, those should be marked by Arabic numerals and typed in capitals.
 The first sub-heading or section is always marked with the cipher '1'.
 Zero, '0', is never used.
 More than three levels of heading should be avoided.